hpc-carpentry/hpc-carpentry.old-site/why-hpc-carpentry.md

 > that it would take more than one month to complete the task.
 > They are told to use local HPC but they are not sure how this would help
 > them.

+> ## General Learner Characteristics
+>
+> * Knowlededgeable in their (non-computational!) domain
+> * Priority is to get their work done, not necessarily to learn about computers
+> * Doesn't know what large scale computing (Cloud?
+HPC?
+Grid?) is or why it can help them; may think that programs will automatically run faster on a cluster
+> * Haven't used a shared system before
+> * Are not familiar with many of the terms (threads, cores) or concepts (scheduling) that are key to running on a shared batch system
+> * May have some command line or programming experience, but not necessarily; may have only used GUIs in the past

 This type of audience needs an introduction to large-scale computational resources that helps them see how these resources could help them and transform their research,